Reverse T3 Treatment Guide + How to “Flush” it out of Your Body & Start Feeling Better

-You can see examples from my patients above showing abnormal reverse T3 levels, high fasting leptin and high fasting insulin levels.
+You can see examples from several patients above showing abnormal reverse T3 levels, high fasting leptin and high fasting insulin levels.

 These values may fall within the "normal" range but they are far from normal and will lead to symptoms of hypothyroidism, weight gain and weight loss resistance.

-Another big reason I want to talk about these hormone imbalances is because Doctors don't frequently run tests on either of these hormone imbalances.
+Another big reason I want to talk about these hormone imbalances is that Doctors don't frequently run tests on either of these hormone imbalances.

 Providers will check a Hgb A1c but rarely do they order fasting insulin and fasting leptin levels.

-Treating a reversing both insulin and leptin resistance is VERY important for not only lowering reverse T3 but maintaining low levels of reverse T3 over time.
+Treating and reversing both insulin and leptin resistance is very important for not only lowering reverse T3 but maintaining low levels of reverse T3 over time.